ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 74-89% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

-FP Markets shines as a low-cost broker for trading forex and CFDs – as long as you use the MetaTrader or cTrader platform.
-The Iress platform suite offers well over 10,000 tradeable symbols, but it’s mostly a share trading platform – and is generally a much pricier option.
+FP Markets shines as a low-cost broker for trading forex and CFDs – as long as you use the MetaTrader, TradingView, or cTrader platform.
+The Iress platform suite offers well over 10,000 tradeable symbols, but it’s mostly a share trading platform and is generally a much pricier option.

-Forex and CFD traders will find a versatile, affordable MetaTrader and cTrader offering at FP Markets, but without the research and educational content offered by industry leaders.
+Forex and CFD traders will find a versatile, affordable MetaTrader and cTrader offering at FP Markets, but with fewer research and educational content than what is offered by industry leaders.

 FP Markets